-The Institute for Policy Studies is excited to be part of this cutting edge booksigning and paticapatory, and challenging workshop about perceptions of our class dispositions, crossing race, gender and all lines.
+The Institute for Policy Studies is excited to be part of a cutting edge, participatory, and challenging book signing workshop about our perceptions of class, crossing race, gender and other social lines.

 IPS’ Break the Chain Campaign hosts author Sheila Bapat to discuss her book on “Nannies, Housekeepers, Caregivers and the Battle for Domestic Workers’ Rights.”

 A DC talk and special book launch event on the history of African-American cooperatives, featuring scholar/activist Jessica Gordon Nembhard.

 IPS’ Break The Chain Campaign and Teaching for Change Bookstore will host Denise Brennan author of a new book on trafficking into forced labor in the united states.